andylokandy/arraydeque/README.md

   - Optional
   - Requires Rust stable channel
-  - Depend on generic-array and allow using it just like a fixed size array for ArrayVec storage.
+  - Depend on generic-array and allow using it just like a fixed size array for ArrayDeque storage.

 ## Usage